 How the Journey of providing a holistic approach to ending poverty for African farmers started.

-Founded in 2017, The idea for Agro Supply came from the vision to reimagine the way smallholder farmers in Africa were repaying their loans, Agro Supply was founded by Ogwal Joseph, he has worked in Uganda and Kenya with smallholder farmers for more than 5 years developing a repayment plan for smallholder farmers before starting Agro Supply.
+Founded in 2017, the idea of Agro Supply came from the vision to reimagine the way smallholder farmers in Africa were repaying their loans, Agro Supply was founded by Ogwal Joseph, who has worked in Uganda and Kenya with smallholder farmers for more than 5 years, developing a repayment plan for smallholder farmers before starting the company.

 Right now, the annual financing need for all the smallholder farmers in the world, if they could have the right amount of financing to invest in their fields, would be about $200 billion.
 Only a quarter of that is being met currently.

-So, credit is pretty limited in its reach when it comes to smallholder farmers. so Agro Supply is addressing the gap in the market for financial services suited to the needs of smallholder farmers.
-Agro Supply works with smallholder farmers in Uganda East Africa (49% women), who are mostly locked out of microcredit and government lending programs and are not able to easily purchase seeds and fertilizer.
+Credit is pretty limited in its reach when it comes to smallholder farmers.
+Agro Supply is addressing the gap in the market for financial services suited to the needs of smallholder farmers.
+We work with smallholder farmers in Uganda and East Africa (over 45% women), who are mostly locked out of microcredit and government lending programs and are not able to easily purchase seeds and fertilizer.

-Without the means to purchase high-quality seed and fertilizer during planting time, farmers harvest only 20-30% of their land’s crop production potential, keeping them from increasing their incomes.
-As long as farming families are unable to balance their resources throughout the year, smallholders will always face the problem of sustainably providing for their families’ basic needs, loan financing that is available to smallholder farmers reaches only 7% of the market.
+Without the means to purchase high-quality seed and fertilizer during planting time, farmers harvest 20-30% of their land’s crop production potential, keeping them from increasing their incomes.
+As long as farming families are unable to balance their resources throughout the year, they will always face the problem of sustainably providing for their families’ basic needs and loan financing.

 Financial tools are simply not designed to help smallholder farmers save money when they have it.
 Farmers’ income at harvest time runs out by the time they need cash the most during planting time for seed, fertilizer, and other farming inputs.
 When farmers do have cash, they tend to spend it down over the year instead of prioritizing farm investments that they won’t need until months later.